Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Acknowledgments

-We thank our study participants and annotators without whom this work would not be possible.
-We are grateful for helpful feedback from Sherry Tongshuang Wu, Donald Bertucci, Valerie Chen, Vijay Viswanathan, Katelyn Morrison, and Nupoor Gandhi.
+We thank our study participants and annotators who made our research possible.
+We thank Sherry Tongshuang Wu, Donald Bertucci, Valerie Chen, Vijay Viswanathan, Jennifer Hsia, Katelyn Morrison, and Nupoor Gandhi for helpful feedback and discussions.
+We also thank the reviewers at HCOMP 2023 and the ICML Second Workshop on Spurious Correlations, Invariance, and Stability for their suggestions that improved our paper.
 This work was supported in part by the National Science Foundation grants IIS1705121, IIS1838017, IIS2046613, IIS2112471, and funding from Meta, Morgan Stanley, Amazon, and Google.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of these funding agencies.